 The illusions we get are often derived from the lapses that occur in the faster system of the mind.
 It is quite possible to experience many.

-Here are 6 distinct ways how past memories become mere illusions:
+Here are 6 distinct ways past memories become illusions

 1. The Fluency Effect